 Over the course of the last five decades, he has written about social life in cities, changes in labour, and social theory.
 His books include The Hidden Injuries of Class, The Fall of Public Man, The Corrosion of Character, The Culture of the New Capitalism, The Craftsman, and Building and Dwelling.
 Among other awards, he has received the Hegel Prize, the Spinoza Prize, an honorary doctorate from Cambridge University, and the Centennial Medal from Harvard University.
 Richard Sennett grew up in the Cabrini Green housing project in Chicago.
 He attended the Julliard School in New York, where he worked with Claus Adam, cellist of the Julliard Quartet.
 He then studied social relations at Harvard, working with David Riesman, and independently with Hannah Arendt.

-6:00 pm – 7:30 pm followed by a convivial exchange with the speakers.
+English speaking conversation form 6:00 pm to 7:30 pm followed by a convivial exchange with the speakers.

-In partnership with the École des Arts Décoratifs de Paris
+In partnership with the École des Arts Décoratifs, Paris